(For the first page of this review of Disney’s Polynesian Village Resort, click here.)

 Here’s the view from our balcony in the Hawaii longhouse, theme park view!

-The theme park view is best at night during Wishes.
+The theme park view is best at night during the evening fireworks.

 The other side of the room…